 Path to improved health

-If you smoke, stop.
-That is the only way to protect your health and limit your child’s exposure to secondhand smoke in their home or car.
+To prevent secondhand smoke, you should stop smoking.
+That is the only way to protect your health and limit your family’s exposure to secondhand smoke.
 Fortunately, many states, counties, and cities have nonsmoking laws in public places to protect people from secondhand smoke.

 Federal laws prohibit smoking in federal buildings, in buildings that are owned, rented, or leased by the executive branch of the federal government, or in buildings that house programs receiving federal funding.
 For example, this would apply to the U.S. government’s Head Start early childhood education programs.
-Smoking bans in cities, counties, and states vary.
-However, most laws are written and designed to protect people from secondhand smoke.
+Smoking bans vary by county, city, and state.
+However, most laws are set up to protect people from secondhand smoke.

-Your home and car: If you smoke, keep your home and car smoke free.
-The closer your child is to the secondhand smoke, the more chemicals he or she inhales.
-Smoke outdoors, far enough away from your home or car to prevent the smoke from blowing back inside.
-Leaving the car window down is of no use.
-Do not allow friends, family, or your child care provider to smoke inside your home when they are visiting.
+Your home and car: If you must smoke, keep your home and car smoke free.
+The closer someone is to secondhand smoke, the more chemicals they inhale.
+Instead, smoke outdoors, far enough away from your home or car to prevent the smoke from blowing back inside.
+Smoke also stays on your clothes.
+You should wear a separate jacket when you smoke outside.
+Leaving the car window down while you smoke is of no use.
+Do not allow friends, family, or your childcare provider to smoke inside your home when they are visiting.

-Your child’s school and child care: Local and state laws usually share a common interest in protecting children from secondhand smoke.
-If someone at your child’s school or child care center is ignoring the no-smoking rule, notify the person in charge of that facility.
-Those laws ban smoking in schools, commercial daycare centers, hospitals, and in public buildings.
+Your child’s school and childcare: Local and state laws usually share a common interest in protecting children from secondhand smoke.
+Laws ban smoking in schools, commercial daycare centers, hospitals, and public buildings.
+If you see someone ignoring the no-smoking rule, notify the person in charge of that facility.

-For private, in-home daycare centers, check the laws in your state.
-If there is no law prohibiting your private, in-home daycare provider from smoking, ask your provider not to smoke inside the home or car.
-If that is not an option, consider choosing a different provider.
+For private or in-home daycare centers, check the laws in your state.
+If there is no law prohibiting smoking, ask your childcare provider not to smoke inside the home or car.
+If that is not an option, consider choosing a different childcare provider.

 Public places: You can reduce the amount of secondhand smoke your child inhales by making smart choices when you’re in public.
-For example, choose “smoke free” restaurants and hotels.
-If you don’t have that option, sitting in the nonsmoking section does not offer any protection.
-It’s better to choose a different restaurant.
+For example, choose smoke-free restaurants and hotels.
+Sitting in a nonsmoking section does not offer any protection.
 Many hotels offer smoking and smoke-free rooms.
 Ask for a nonsmoking hotel room on a nonsmoking floor.

-Some public places, such as sporting facilities, do not allow smoking inside the facility.
+Some public places, such as sporting facilities, do not allow smoking inside.
 However, be aware that many smokers light up near the exit.
-You may experience secondhand smoke as you are coming or going.
+You may encounter smoke as you are coming or going.

 Continue to educate your child about the dangers of tobacco smoke.
 Emphasize the importance of never smoking.
 As your child gets older, continue to meet and get to know their friends.
-Ask your child if anyone of his or her friends smoke and continue to promote a healthy lifestyle.
+Ask your child if any of their friends smoke and continue to promote a healthy lifestyle.

 Secondhand smoke can lead to a number of immediate and long-term illnesses for your child.
 Children who grow up in homes with a smoker have a higher level of cotinine in their bloodstream than those who grew up in a nonsmoking home.
-Cotinine is a product that forms after the smoke from tobacco products has entered the body.
-The younger your child is when they are exposed to secondhand smoke, the more serious the effects, including:
+Cotinine is formed when tobacco smoke enters a person’s body.
+The younger your child is when they are exposed to secondhand smoke, the more serious the effects.
+These can include: